-Dave is the Chairman of the Firm as well as the Chair of the Business and Finance Department and the Workout and Lender Liability group.
-Dave’s goal is to create solutions for...Read More by Author
+Dave is the Chairman of the Firm as well as the Chair of both the Business and Finance Department and the Workout and Lender Liability group.
+Dave’s goal is to create solutions...Read More by Author

 Paycheck Protection Program – Loan Forgiveness

 From the initial real estate purchase to completing construction, the entire real estate industry has been hit hard by the economic downturn caused by COVID-19.
 Some of the new relief bills have helped, especially the Paycheck Protection Program (PPP) of the CARES Act.
 For those small businesses who have received SBA loans under the PPP, the next challenge will be figuring out how much of that loan will be forgiven.

 To have the entire loan forgiven (both principal and accrued interest), a borrower must show that it:

 Used all of the loan proceeds for Eligible Costs;

 Did not reduce the size of its staff; and